Hzl0929/Linear-Transformations-and-Neural-Networks/README.md

 # Linear-Transformations-and-Neural-Networks
-Explores the foundational concepts of linear transformations and neural networks in two distinct parts.
+Explores the foundational concepts of linear transformations and neural networks in two distinct parts:

+**Transformations and Regression.**